University of West Alabama: Media and entertainment

 The official student newspaper is Muse.
 It is published weekly by students and advised by members of the UWA faculty.
 First published in 1940, the newspaper was called Livingston Life until 1995 when it changed to The Life.
 This lasted until 2010, when The Life was rebranded into Muse.
 Students also produce the official University of West Alabama yearbook called The Paragon.
 Much like the campus newspaper, the yearbook is published by a student staff with a faculty advisor.
-It is unknown when the first yearbook was published.
-In addition, The Sucarnochee Review is a creative-writing and art journal published by the university's Department of Languages and Literature.
+The Sucarnochee Review is a creative-writing and art journal published by the university's Department of Languages and Literature.
 The journal got its start on campus in the 1970s.
 Students serve as staff members for the journal under a faculty advisor and faculty advisory board.
 Also on campus, the university's theatre program presents two full-length plays each year.
 These are performed by members of the student body with an advisor during the fall and spring semesters.
 Finally, the University of West Alabama provides educational video services to the community through Studio 96.
-The students produce a weekly local news broadcast named TIGER PAUSE which is broadcast on a YouTube channel named studio96productions.
+The students produce a weekly local news broadcast named TIGER PAUSE which is broadcast on YouTube.